 Dr. Ernst van den Hemel (Meertens Instituut), president

-Dr. Justine M. Bakker, interim general secretary
+Dr. Justine M. Bakker (RU), general secretary

 Dr. William Arfman, (Tilburg University), committee member